hudsonvalleydigitalnetwork/hasviolet/development/README.md

 hvdncomm-lora-chat.py
 - Half-duplex LoRa messaging app
 - Usage: ./hvdncomm-lora-chat
-- Starts and loops in Listening Mode until CTRL-Z hit to send a message or CTRL-C to exit program
+- Starts and loops in Listening Mode
+- CTRL-Z to send a message, CTRL-C to exit program
 - When in send mode
 --- Recipient is node id (255 = broadcast address)
 --- Message is whatever message followed by enter